sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 Splitting network
 +++++++++++++++++

-Splitting network is little bit complicated and troublesome.
+Splitting network is a bit complicated and can be troublesome.

-NNP file could have multiple Executor network, but Split support only single network to splitting.
+NNP file could have multiple Executor networks, but Split supports only single network to split.

-Then at first you must confirm how many Executers in the NNP and specify what executor to split with `nnabla_cli dump`.
+First, you must confirm how many Executors there are in the NNP, and specify what executor to split with `nnabla_cli dump`.

 .. code-block:: none